H-1B case tracker, built for petition beneficiaries.

 Start decoding your H-1B case

-Enter your I-129 receipt number and GreenLight will decode your USCIS status into plain English — for free, privately, with no account needed.
+Paste the status message from your I-129 case and GreenLight will decode it into plain English, for free, privately, with no account needed.

 GreenLight is an independent tool and is NOT affiliated with USCIS, DHS, or any U.S. government agency.
 Nothing on this page constitutes legal advice.
 Always consult a licensed immigration attorney for advice specific to your situation. uscis.gov/i-129